CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 ### Peer Link Peering

+When enabling a routing protocol in an MLAG environment, it is also necessary to manage the uplinks, because by default MLAG is not aware of layer 3 uplink interfaces.
+If there is a peer link failure, MLAG does not remove static routes or bring down a BGP or OSPF adjacency unless you use a separate link state daemon such as `ifplugd`.

 When you use MLAG with VRR, Cumulus Networks recommends you set up a routed adjacency across the peerlink.4094 interface.
 If a routed connection is not built across the peer link, during an uplink failure on one of the switches in the MLAG pair, egress traffic might not be forwarded if the destination is on the switch whose uplinks are down.

 To set up the adjacency, configure a {{<link url="Border-Gateway-Protocol-BGP#unnumbered" text="BGP">}} or {{<link url="Open-Shortest-Path-First-OSPF" text="OSPF">}} unnumbered peering, as appropriate for your network.